timlassiter11/YATL/README.md

 </body>
 ```

-Many times this isn't ideal though and instead we'd like to let the layout work it's magic (*probably also simple math...*).
+Most of the time this isn't ideal though and instead we'd like to let the layout work it's magic (*probably also simple math...*).
 To do this, it's best to wrap the table in an element that can enforce a height.

 ```html
 <body style="height: 100vh;">